nycrecords/azure-pipeline-templates/templates/terragrunt-destroy/README.md

 Pre-Requisites
 --------------

-YOu should run the [terragrunt-setup](../terragrunt-setup/README.md) template before running this configuration to make sure terragrunt and terraform are installed and configured properly.
+You should run the [terragrunt-setup](../terragrunt-setup/README.md) template before running this configuration to make sure terragrunt and terraform are installed and configured properly.

 Usage
 -----